RedCrafter07/Re-Auth-API/README.md

 })()
 ```

-To Obtain informations about a certain application, you can use:
+To get informations about a certain application, you can use:
 ```js
 console.log(await new reAuth().getInfos("<applicationID>"))
 ```

+If you like, you can check our [API Documentation](https://auth.redcrafter07.de/docs).

 To get the secret, use:
 ```https://auth.redcrafter07.de/auth/<YOUR ID>```